siimlangel/PollingApp/README.md

-# Awesome Project Build with TypeORM
+# A polling app with authentication

 Steps to run this project:

-1. Run `npm i` command
+Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
-3. Run `npm start` command
+Setup database settings inside `ormconfig.json` file Run `npm run dev` command to start the app